Taiwan Lantern Festival 2026 in Chiayi Guide + Photos

 Book your day-time Shifen Old Street lantern release with KK Day and Klook (over 10k booked).

-You might like – Our guide to more major Taiwan events in February 2025 >
+You might like – Our 7 day best of Taiwan itinerary >

 The Taipei Lantern Festival usually lights up nightly from dusk and runs until the early hours – many of the lantern displays get turned off around midnight.